 College Loan Indebtedness Dangerous To Your Career

 If I can give any career change advice it would be that students understand the impact of borrowing money to attend college.
-Your choice to borrow for your education will be with you for years to come.
+Most likely, your choice to borrow for your education will be with you for years to come.

 In my role in teaching financial peace classes, I have talked to many financially strapped individuals whose career path has been greatly impacted by the tremendous amount owed for their college student loans.